 The property market is unpredictable.
 It is not very pleasant if you buy a property, and it goes down in value.
-Thousands of UK Homeowners got impacted over the years, but history suggests that even if you buy at the very peak of the market as long as you can afford to keep the property eventually prices tend to go back up.
+Thousands of UK Homeowners got impacted over the years, but history suggests that even if you buy at the very peak of the market as long as you can afford to keep the property, eventually prices tend to go back up.

-Evidence of this, as shown, just look at Sold values from the period of the Credit Crunch.
+As shown, evidence of this looks at Sold values from the period of the Credit Crunch.
 That was one of the worst economic periods of our time, yet less than a decade later, UK property values had reached a new all-time high.
 You could also lose money if you get forced to sell your home at the wrong time, for example, due to a relationship breakdown or reduction in your income.

-Speaking to one of our Mortgage Advisors in Birmingham before committing to purchase so you can ensure you get protected from some of these things, i.e., Unable to work due to illness.
+Speaking to one of our Mortgage Advisors in Birmingham before committing to purchase, you can ensure you get protected from some of these things, i.e., Unable to work due to illness.
 That said, we are talking about a Home here, not merely an investment, and the most critical driver is finding a suitable one for you, given all your circumstances.

 Often mortgage payments will be cheaper than rent.
 Interest rates go up and down, which means your mortgage payments can go up and down too.
-If you are worried about that, then you should take out a fixed-rate mortgage in Birmingham, so your payments remain the same for a set period.
+If you are worried about that, then you should take out a fixed-rate mortgage in Birmingham, so your prices remain the same for a set period.
 On the other hand, rents either stay the same or go up.
 It is very unusual for a Landlord to reduce your rent.

 Some people have felt that owning their home creates a more stable situation for them and their family; if you can afford your mortgage payment, nobody can force you to move from your own house.
 Furthermore, when your term does come to an end, instead of moving to another property you can look at getting a Remortgage in Birmingham.

 Renting can be more flexible than owning.
 There is nothing to stop you from giving your Landlord notice to leave if you get a job offer in another area, for example.
 Not as easy as a Homeowner.